Why House Church?

 How to join a house church

 If you would like to join a house church, we would love to discuss it with you and find the best house church placement for you.
-We recommend that you attend our Intro to Common Ground meeting (second Sunday of every month, immediately after the service) or email Jeff Krajewski, our Interim Pastor, at email@example.com.
+We recommend that you attend our Common Ground Q+A meeting (second Sunday of every month, immediately after the service) or email our associate pastor, Ian Morley, at firstname.lastname@example.org.

 if you can't commit to a house church...

 We understand that work, family obligations, and other issues can make it challenging to commit to an evening house church, especially on weeknights.
 If you're unable to join a house church, we still want you to be a part of our community!
-We frequently offer Sunday morning classes at 9:00 AM for adults (and sometimes children).
-To see if there are any classes upcoming and learn more about them, check out our Events page.
+We frequently host events and Bible/book studies in our Men's Ministry and Women's Ministry groups, as well as missional communities and other discipleship opportunities.
+To see if there are any options upcoming and to learn more about them, check out our Events page.

 If you have questions, please email our associate pastor, Ian Morley, at email@example.com.